-Put simply, the total amount of money you have in your pension.
+Put simply, a pension pot is the total amount of money you have in your pension.

 Pension tax relief

 One of the biggest benefits of paying into a pension.
-For every 80p you pay in, the government gives an extra 20p in tax relief if you’re a basic rate payer, boosting your contribution to £1.
-If you’re a higher or additional rate taxpayer, you may be able to claim even more tax relief through your self-assessment tax return.
+For every 80p you pay in, the government gives an extra 20p in tax relief if you are a basic rate payer, boosting your contribution to £1.
+If you are a higher or additional rate taxpayer, you may be able to claim even more tax relief through your self-assessment tax return.
 Cheers taxman!

-A regular payment you can get from the government when you reach State Pension age.
-The amount you’ll get depends on your National Insurance record.
+A regular payment you can receive from the government when you reach State Pension age.
+The amount you will get depends on your National Insurance record.
 You can find out how much you might get at gov.uk/check-state-pension.

 State Pension age

 The age at which you can start claiming your State Pension, if you’re entitled to one.
 State Pension age can vary depending on your gender and when you were born.
 You can check yours at gov.uk/state-pension-age.

 When you are 55 or older, you can usually take up to 25% of your defined contribution pension pot as tax-free cash.
 The other 75% will be taxed at your marginal rate.
 It may also be possible to take tax free cash from a defined benefit scheme, but in most cases this will reduce the level of income you can receive.